 Change Ringers (Bells)

-Well ring-a-ding-ding, who needs an expensive gym subscription when you can build your upper body strength with an ecclesiastical sonic workout?
-So-Freshers' Week(s) will finish, you feel like a stagnant corpse for a fortnight and never want to hear Rolex Sweep again.
+Freshers' Week(s) will finish, you feel like a stagnant corpse for a fortnight and never want to hear Rolex Sweep again.
 Perhaps the cure to this approaching grunge is an hour of oranges and lemons - become a bell-ringer!
-How sweet, inner peace will soon be yours and you can add years onto your life-expectancy.
+How sweet inner peace will soon be yours and you can add years onto your life-expectancy.
 Leeds University Society of Change Ringers (LUSCR) meets every Monday at 7.30pm at St Matthias, Burley.
 Beginners are welcome and you'll be taught how to handle the bells.
 The more skilled members ring bells on Sundays too.
 There is no need to be religious and you don't need to attend the church services.
-Louise tells us "it all sounds complicated on paper, but once you're up the tower it makes a lot more sense" Debbie Harry used the society's bell ringers in her 1980s single Rapture too.
+Louise tells us "it all sounds complicated on paper, but once you're ringers in her 1980s single Rapture too.
 This year the society celebrate their 50th anniversary and will be hosting some big events in coercion with other cities.
-You never know, you may be overcome with tintinnabulation and you might just have the chime of your life!
+You never know, you may be overcome with tintinnabulation and you

 FRESH FIELDS: SPORTS AT LEEDS

-Ultimate Frisbee
+Ultimate Frisbee Perhaps the pinnacle of

-Perhaps the pinnacle of student-type sport, Ultimate Frisbee - or just 'Ultimate' to its participants - is a must for any Fresher.
-Fast and frenetic, Ultimate is as demanding as any established sport out there, and with plenty of beginners tournaments at the start of the year is a great way to mix with players new and old.
-Practices are held at Lawnswood playing fields (opposite Bod) on Wednesdays and Sundays from 2pm-4pm.
+Frisbee - or just 'Ultimate' to Fast and frenetic, Ultimate is as demanding as way to mix with players new and old.
+Practices are held

 Korfball

-Guys; ever wanted to play netball but couldn't face the abuse from your mates?
-Well now you can, and all thanks to those crazy Dutch.
-Korfball is similar to netball and played with mixed teams, so you can guarantee plenty of interaction with members of the opposite sex.
-Remember though that the sexes do have to match up when it comes to one-on-one encounters (on the pitch at least).
+face the abuse from your mates?
+Well now you can, and all thanks to those crazy played with mixed teams, so you can members of the opposite sex. have to match up when it comes to one-on-one encounters (on the